-A few years ago I decided we needed to do something that represented the real reason for Christmas, not just visiting Santa and riding the Pink Pig.
-So I set out to find a live nativity.
+Several years ago I decided we needed to do something that represented the real reason for Christmas, not just visiting Santa and riding the Pink Pig.
+So I set out to find one of the live nativities around Atlanta.
 It wasn’t as easy as you might think.
 Now I’ve heard of several.
-If you know of other places to see a live nativity, please post a comment.
+If you know of other places to see live nativities around Atlanta, please post a comment.
 Don’t forget to wear warm clothes.
 All of these activities are held outside and free unless otherwise noted.

 Roswell United Methodist Church

 When: Dec.
 5, 2015 | 5 pm, 6 pm, or 7 pm

 Info: Roam through a 1st century marketplace (open 5 – 7 pm), brought to life by costumed characters and real, stable animals.
 Share the excitement of shepherds, Roman soldiers, shopkeepers, and artisans, and witness the live production that tells the story of the very first Christmas.
 You must reserve your time slot, so make sure to plan ahead.
 Although this event is free, they are asking for donations of $10 per family.